cb19weber/Movies-ETL/README.md

 ### Challenges and Difficulties Encountered
 This module had a lot of information in it: learning the ETL process, overcoming large data storage hurdles, gaining an understanding of regular expressions (regex), and then finally migrating data into Python (Pandas) and then out into a SQL database.

+Realistically, I've been doing ETL for a long time without actually having the correct nomenclature for it.
+Anyone who routinely works with datasets has to perform ETL on some basic level.
+The exciting challenge of this week's module was to continue learning to transform data in Pandas, which is <i>so much better</i> than using another more basic tool like Microsoft Excel; and then the additional challenge of loading that transformed data into a real database (SQL table).
+This is INCREDIBLY useful so that not only do I have a reliable clean data source that I can reuse, but I can also share that data source.

+This week featured some larger datasets, which provided an initial hurdle of storage solutioning in GitHub.
+The site rules only allow for files of a certain size, and to overcome that, they have an upgrade solution for Git-LFS (large-file-storage).
+I had a few hiccups with the initial setup overwriting some of my files, but once I nailed down which files to load into the lfs and others to ignore, it was an easy solution.

+Then came the challenge of using regular expressions (regex).
+We have definitely reached the point where just "glancing" at the code could make most people's eyes widen and come to some conclusion about the impossibilities of reading coding languages. <i>But</i> the documentation is extremely helpful, and once you begin to understand the rules things become manageable.
+The key is to build small bits of regex code to perform the task that you desire, and then to fine-tune it by expanding out some options.

 ## Results